 DALE L POPOVICH IWS.

 Observer.
 Artist.
 Watercolorist, is an award-winning watercolorist and teacher who is passionate about capturing the raw beauty of the American landscape with the fluid stroke of a brush.
 Talent and training aside, it’s Dale’s vision that best informs his work.
-Temporarily blinded at age 20 for 1-1/2 years, Dale learned to rely on his mind’s eye to sustain him.
+By age 20 he lost 80% of his eyesight.
+Dale learned to rely on his mind’s eye to sustain him.
 After a nine hour major brain surgery removing a cyst on his optic nerve, he had to learn how to walk and write again.
 With vision finally restored, he discovered he could see more clearly than before, easily filtering out the visual “noise” around him to focus on a subject’s essentials.
 His paintings began to reflect a certain purity of perception, and this “way of seeing” became the hallmark of his painting...

 WHAT IS A GICLEE FINE ART PRINT?

 We use a Chicagoland premier source for fine art reproduction and fine art giclée printing, specializing in museum quality giclée printing for Chicago area artists and art galleries.
 Their combination of high resolution scan technology, giclée printing expertise, and a knowledgeable staff insure that your final giclee prints will far exceed your expectations.

 Giclée printing is currently the highest quality standard for printing single or limited edition prints.
 The term "giclée" (pronounced "ZHEE-CLAY") is a French word meaning "to spray."
 Giclée prints are created by spraying millions of droplets of ink onto archival fine-art substrates.
 The word "giclée," as a fine-art term, has come to be associated with prints using fade-resistant archival pigmented inks printed on archival...